Lecture Notes Of Class 15: Flexbox - Part 2

 Syntax:

-align-items: value;
+cssalign-items: value;

-Possible Values of align-items
+Possible Values of align-items:

 Example:

-/* Items will be centered vertically */
+css.container { display: flex; align-items: center; /* Items will be centered vertically */}

-property controls whether the flex
+The flex-wrap property controls whether the flex

 items should wrap onto the next line (if there is not enough space in the